WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 #### Where do you need help from Kirstie?
-* General check in that my presence in lab is contributive and
+* General check in that my presence in lab is contributive and helpful
+  * KW: Good chat in the meeting.
+Short answer: very much yes.
+(And your worth is not related to your productivity!)
 * You mentioned during coffee that the templates would be useful for The Turing Way, we'd also chatted about product design (and responsible workflows).
 I don't have capacity until after Data Study Group, but what is it that would be useful?
+  * KW: How to communicate your updates in a collaboration - following a template etc! 💞
 * Development plan for Soledad's internship.
 Requirements are that she fully implement something (involves code), it would be helpful to brainstorm and ensure that something is appropriately scoped.
+  * KW: Don't get too het up about the phrasing of "fully implement"!!
+She's already doing an awful lot - aim for something small and achievable (a search bar? getting the colours looking good etc!)

 ## Date: 26 October 2021